FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 # Understanding `@context`

+> “Wisdom is intelligence in context.”
+>
+> ― Raheel Farooq, Kalam

 Creating an interoperable system of readable links for computers requires the use of a well defined data format ([JSON-LD](http://json-ld.org/)) and assignation of unique IDs ([URLs or URNs](https://stackoverflow.com/questions/4913343/what-is-the-difference-between-uri-url-and-urn)) for both